Numerical characterizations for integral dependence of graded ideals: Multiplicities and integral dependence

 \begin{rmk} Following Notations \ref{n4}, if $\dim\;R/I = i_0$ then we have shown that the set of nonzero RA-multiplicities is a subset of $\{e_{0}(R[It]),\ldots, e_{i_0-1}(R[It]), e_{d-1}(R[It])\}$.
 However, there are examples which show that this inclusion can be proper.

 It is not hard to see that equality of RA-multiplicities of $I$ and $J$ may not ensure $\overline{I} = \overline{J}$, {\em e.g.}, if $I = {\bf m}^2\subset J= {\bf m}$, where $R$ is as before.
-On the other hand, the following example shows that only the equality of epsilon multiplicities is not sufficient to detect the equality of integral closures of homogeneous ideals. \end{rmk}
+Similarly the following example shows that only the equality of epsilon multiplicities is not sufficient to detect the equality of integral closures of homogeneous ideals. \end{rmk}

 \begin{ex} Let $\mathbb{C}$ denote the field of complex numbers.
 Consider the ring $R=\mathbb{C}[X,Y,Z]/(X^3+Y^3+Z^3)=\mathbb{C}[x,y,z]$ with unique homogeneous maximal ideal ${\bf m}=(x,y,z)$.
 Choose prime ideals $\mathfrak{p}_1=(x+y,z)$ and $\mathfrak{p}_2=(x+z,y)$ associated to the points $[1:-1:0]$ and $[1:0:-1]$, respectively on the elliptic curve $\mathrm{Proj}\;R$.
 We set $J=\mathfrak{p}_1$ and $I=\mathfrak{p}_1 \cap \mathfrak{p}_2=(x+y+z,yz)$.
 Clearly, $I \subset J$ is not a reduction, as $\sqrt{I} \neq \sqrt{J}$.